Against Civil Establishment of Religion:

 Some Reformed establishmentarians, however, try to argue for —not the civil establishment of a single church institution/denomination, but rather— the civil establishment of ‘religion,’ whether that is conceived in broader Nicean orthodox Christian terms, or in relatively more narrow Protestant, or specific Reformed terms.
 While the above summary highlights the implied concern of Hodge’s argument regarding faith and worship, I take one of the main concerns of establishment of religion to be ethics.

-If we characterize part of Hodge’s argument against establishmentarianism as a sort of “exclusion” or “regulative principle” argument (namely, that discipline in faith and worship are assigned the church, not to civil government, and therefore forbidden to civil government), and this is accepted arguendo, this nevertheless seems to leave open the question regarding ethics.
+If we characterize part of Hodge’s argument against establishmentarianism as a sort of “exclusion” or “regulative principle” argument (namely, that discipline in faith and worship are assigned to the church, not to civil government, and therefore forbidden to civil government), and this is accepted arguendo, this nevertheless seems to leave open the question regarding ethics.
 The issue might be put this way: isn’t discipline regarding ethics assigned to both church and civil government, although the means of discipline differ?

 For example, theft is a matter of ethics, discipline for which is assigned to the church, and yet discipline regarding theft is also assigned to civil government.
 So, why doesn’t this extend to some, if not all, other ethical matters, even including those that overlap with matters of faith/heresy and worship/idolatry, such as blasphemy?
 In light of this, we can raise this fundamental question:

 Is there any Scriptural criterion by which we can discern which ethical matters are assigned to civil government for discipline (if the set of ethical matters is not simply identical to those assigned to the church)?